ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 If the target process doesn't exist in the child window you can try to enter into administrator mode of API Monitor application or launch 32 or 64 API Monitor version.

-But the fullscreen window may not have a title text.
+Some fullscreen windows may not have a title text.
 The alternative solution is addressing to the window by the window class.
+But API Monitor doesn't provide a window class information.

 This is the AutoIt script that will show you a title text and a window class of the current active window:
 ```